luke-marshall/git-how-to/readme.md

 8. To actually push your code to the cloud, type `git push -u origin master` - afte the first time you can usually just go with `git push`

 9. To clone a repository that exists somewhere else, type `git clone <repository_url>`

+10. Install github desktop and import your repository.